stevapps0/botlyne/PRD.md

 - Google AI API key.
 - OpenLyne API key.
 - Email service for notifications.
+- Evolution API account and key (for WhatsApp integration).

 This PRD will be updated as development progresses and requirements evolve.